-Though the creature is thus subject to vanity, yet it does not rest in this subjection, but is constantly acting and exerting itself, in order to that glorious liberty that God has appointed at the time we are speaking of, and, as it were, reaching forth towards it.
-All the changes that are brought to pass in the world, from age to age, are ordered by infinite wisdom, in one respect or other, to prepare the way for that glorious iffue of things, that shall be when truth and righteoufness shall finally prevail, and he, whose right it is, shall take the kingdom.
-All the creatures, in all their operations and motions, continually tend to this; as in a clock, all the motions of the whole fyslem of wheels and movements, tend to the striking of the hammer at the appointed time.
-All the revolutions and reftless motions of the fun and and other heavenly bodies, from day to day, from year to year, and from age to age, are continually tending thither; as all the many turnings of the wheels of a chariot, in a journey, tend to the appointed journey's end.-The mighty struggles and conflicts of nations, and shakings of kingdoms, and those vast fuccessive changes that are brought to pass, in the kingdoms and empires of the world, from one age to another, are, as it were, travailpangs of the creation, in order to bring forth this glorious event.
-And the fcriptures represent the last struggles and changes that shall immediately precede this event, as being the greatest of all-as the last pangs of a woman in travail are the most violent.
+Though the creature is thus subject to vanity, yet it does not rest in this subjection, but is constantly acting and exerting itself, in order to that glorious liberty that God has appointed at the time we are speaking of, and as it were reaching forth towards it.
+All the changes that are brought to pass in the world, from age to age, are ordered in infinite wisdom in one respect or other to prepare the way for that glorious issue of things, that shall be when truth and righteousness shall finally prevail, and he, whose right it is, shall take the kingdom.
+All the creatures, in all their operations and motions continually tend to this.
+As in a clock, all the motions of the whole system of wheels and movements, tend to the striking of the hammar at the appointed time.
+All the revolutions and restless motions of the sun and other heavenly bodies, from day to day, from year to year, and from age to age, are continually tending hither; as all the many turnings of the wheels of a chariot, in a journey, tend to the appointed journey's end.
+The mighty struggles and conflicts of nations, and shakings of kingdoms, and those vast successive changes that are brought to pass, in the kingdoms and empires of the world, from one age to another, are as it were travail pangs of the creation, in order to bring forth this glorious event.
+And the scriptures represent the last struggles and changes that shall immediately precede this event, as being the greatest of all; as the last pangs of a woman in travail are the most violent.